Listen to the More Recipes About Music & Food Spotify Playlist

 I have been an Aerosmith fan for almost four decades.
 I have been making Chili Cheese Fries professionally for about a decade.
 That I have never put this song together with a fries menu item actually makes me a bit ashamed.
 It would also be a great name for a chicken thigh sandwich.

 This came about due to leftover seitan chili.
-Cherie (of We Can Tour That fame) suggested loaded fries.
-Loaded fries won.
+Cherie (of We Can Tour That fame) made the incredibly solid suggestion of loaded fries, and I enthusiastically agreed.
 I originally made this recipe with some frozen oven fries which was less than stellar.
 Sure, it kind of works, but let’s face it if you’re going to make fries, then MAKE FRIES!
 That means you’re hauling out a deep pot, heating up a bunch of oil, and deep-frying at home.
 Anything else will just be underwhelming.

 You’ll also need to make a cheese sauce.
 Sure, you could just throw a bit of shredded cheese on top and let the fries and chili melt it, but that’s not going to get you the true messy bar-style comfort dish you crave.
 At it’s simplest, melt some American cheese with a bit of condensed milk to get an ok but decidedly “MEH’ sauce.
 I figure, if you’ve already got chili, you might as well make queso.
 The queso recipe here is pretty damn simple, marvelously decadent, and makes enough for a batch of nachos the next day.